llpeterson/applications/infrastructure.md

-history, when there were only a few hundred hosts on the Internet, a central authority called the *Network Information Center* (NIC) maintained a flat table of name-to-address bindings; this table was called .
+history, when there were only a few hundred hosts on the Internet, a central authority called the *Network Information Center* (NIC) maintained a flat table of name-to-address bindings; this table was called `HOSTS.TXT`.
 Whenever a site wanted to add a new host to the Internet, the site administrator sent email to the NIC giving the new host's name/address pair.
 This information was manually entered into the table, the modified table was mailed out to the various sites every few days, and the system administrator at each site installed the table on every host at the site.
 Name resolution was then simply implemented by a procedure that looked up a host's name in the local copy of the table and returned the corresponding address.

+> Believe it or not, there was also a paper book (like a phone book)
+> published periodically that listed all the machines connected to the
+> Internet and all people that had an Internet email account.

 It should come as no surprise that the approach to naming did not work well as the number of hosts in the Internet started to grow.
 Therefore,